dropeholguin/dropeholguin/README.md

 ---

-## 🎓 Formación y Certificaciones
+## 🎓 Education & Certifications

-- 🎓 **Ingeniero en Sistemas y Computación**
+- 🎓 **Systems and Computing Engineer**
-  *Universidad del Quindío* — (2011 - 2018)
+  *University of Quindío* — (2011 - 2018)
-  Diplomado en Gestión Estratégica de TI
+  Diploma in Strategic IT Management

 ---

-## 🌐 Idiomas
+## 🌐 Languages

-- 🇪🇸 Español: Nativo
+- 🇪🇸 Spanish: Native
-- 🇺🇸 Inglés: Intermedio técnico (lectura y escritura)
+- 🇺🇸 English: Intermediate Technical (Reading & Writing)

 ---

-## 💬 ¿Qué puedo aportar a tu equipo?
+## 💬 What Can I Bring to Your Team?

-- ✅ Dominio completo del ciclo de vida del desarrollo web
+- ✅ Full mastery of the web development lifecycle
-- ✅ Liderazgo técnico y mentoría a desarrolladores junior
+- ✅ Technical leadership and mentorship for junior developers
-- ✅ Compromiso con la calidad, rendimiento y buenas prácticas
+- ✅ Commitment to quality, performance, and best practices
-- ✅ Capacidad de adaptación a nuevos entornos y tecnologías
+- ✅ Ability to adapt to new environments and technologies
-- ✅ Comunicación efectiva y colaboración transversal
+- ✅ Effective communication and cross-functional collaboration

 ---